aalka061/mySpendings/README.md

 - Using SystemChrome to set preferred orientation
 - Render different content based on orientation
 - Show a modal that respect the softkeyboard insets
+- Render content based on device platform using Platform class from dart:io

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,